 We’ll run the program and consider the output:

 OutputNumber is 0 Number is 1 Number is 2 Number is 3 Number is 4 Number is 5 Number is 6 Number is 7 Number is 8 Number is 9 Out of loop

 pass statement in this program, we notice that the program runs exactly as it would if there were no conditional statement in the program.
 The

 pass statement tells the program to disregard that condition and continue to run the program as usual.

 pass statement can create minimal classes, or act as a placeholder when working on new code and thinking on an algorithmic level before hammering out details.

 pass statements in Python will allow you to use

 while loops more effectively in your code.

-pass statements in action in our tutorial “How To Create a Twitterbot with Python 3 and the Tweepy Library.”
+pass statements, you can follow our project tutorial “How To Create a Twitterbot with Python 3 and the Tweepy Library.”